Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

-This class holds all the helper functions for connecting to our 'Redis' database, saving and fetching revoked tokens.
+This class holds all the helper functions for connecting to our Redis database, saving and fetching revoked tokens.

-The initialisation function - __init__
+The initialisation function: `__init__`

-This method takes our database configuration data from the config/app_config file aka imports above, and attempts a
+This method takes our database configuration data from the `config/app_config.py` file aka imports above, and attempts a
 connection with our redis database.

-Note: The redis database should be running at this point.
+>Note: The redis database should be running at this point.

-If successful it calls the class method 'check_connection' just to make sure we have access.
-If this fails we log an error,
+If successful it calls the class method `check_connection` just to make sure we have access.
+If this fails we log an error, but do not raise an API Exception.
+We obviously
-but do not raise an API Exception.
-We obviously need to check what is blocking the connection here, and our attention shall
-be focused if an exception occurs when we attempt access to the database.
+need to check what is blocking the connection here, and our attention shall be focused if an exception occurs whilst accessing to the database.

-If it cannot connect at all we do raise an exception.
+If it cannot connect at all we raise an exception.

-Next Function - bgsave
+Next Function - `bgsave`

-This is a helper function that simply save the redis data to the disk in a background task.
+This is a helper function that saves the redis data to the disk in a background task.
 Redis automatically does this
 from time to time, but for extra consistency we shall call this function everytime we save a token.

-Next Function - set
+Next Function - `set`

 This function is what we call when we are revoking a token from our authentication code.

-It takes a key 'k' as a parameter.
+It takes a key `k` as a parameter.
 In our API that key is the token we want to save.
 We then save this key with a value of 1.
-We could use any value here as we are only really interested int he token key, but because redis requires a value for a key
+We could use any value here as we are only really interested in the token key, but because redis requires a value for a key
 a binary 1 (True) seems appropriate.

-If 'Redis' is running ok the token will get saved, if it is not we raise an exception.
+If Redis is running ok the token will get saved, if it is not we raise an exception.

-Next Function - get
+Next Function - `get`

-This again takes the token as a parameter key 'k' and tries to get that key from the database.
+This again takes the token as a parameter key `k` and tries to get that key from the database.
-If 'Redis' is running ok it returns True or False, if it is not we raise an exception.
+If Redis is running ok it returns `True` or `False`, if it is not we raise an exception.

 That's it for the class methods.

-The one last declaration we need is to define the variable 'redis_connection' and assign it a RedisConnect class instance.
+The one last declaration we need is to define the variable `redis_connection` and assign it a `RedisConnect` class instance.
 We do this outside of the class as we don't really want to instantiate a new class whenever we need access to our redis database.

 ```python
 redis_connection = RedisConnect()
 ```

-As usual, make sure you have copied all of the code above to the file database/redis/rd_utils.py
+As usual, make sure you have copied all the code above to the file `database/redis/rd_utils.py`
-That's a wrap on our 'Redis' database functionality.
+That's a wrap on our Redis database functionality.

 </details>